• Skip to primary navigation

 Is butternut squash soup healthy?

 Yes!
 Not only is this soup vegan, it is also loaded with healthy veggies like squash, onions, carrots, and vegetable broth.
-All of these are full of vitamins, minerals, and antioxidants.
+These provide vitamins, minerals, and antioxidants.

 Why should you not refrigerate butternut squash?